 His practice focuses on minimally invasive approaches to urologic cancers.
 He has over 450 peer reviewed publications and has grant support from multiple agencies including the National Cancer Institute, American Urologic Association, American College of Surgeons and the Department of Defense.
 The focus of his research is on identification and treatment of patients with lethal prostate cancer though neoadjuvant therapy, improved imaging and novel biomarkers.

-Jay A. Motola, MD is Associate Professor of Urology at the NYU Langone School of Medicine.
+Dr. Jay Motola is a Professor of Urology at the NYU Langone School of Medicine (clinical).
 He received his medical degree from the State University of New York at Stony Brook.
 He completed his residency at the Long Island Jewish Medical Center.
 After completing his residency, he joined a private practice in northern Westchester and Putnam Counties in NY.
 After 18 years, he returned to academic medicine.

 Dr. Motola has been involved with resident education and served as a site director at Mount Sinai for 8 years prior to joining NYU Langone.
 He is a general urologist with clinical interests including Endourology, BPH, incontinence and prosthetics.
 He has co-authored numerous manuscripts on BPH and stone disease.